Smooth Frechet Globalizations of Harish-Chandra Modules: Appendix A: Spherical principal series and the proof of Theorem (i)

-This section is devoted to a thorough study of spherical principal series representation of $G$.
-We will introduce a Dirac-type sequence for such representations and establish lower bounds for matrix-coefficients which are uniform in the $K$-types.
-These lower bounds are essentially sharp, locally uniform in the representation parameter, and stronger than the more abstract estimates in Proposition \ref{prop=lb}.
+In this section we introduce a Dirac-type sequence for spherical principal series representations (see Subsection \ref{dirac} with Theorem \ref{th=1}).
+This allows us to establish lower bounds for matrix-coefficients which are uniform in the $K$-types (cf. Corollary \ref{Cor1}).
+These lower bounds are essentially sharp, locally uniform in the representation parameter, and stronger than the more abstract estimates in Theorem \ref{thm=lobo}.

-The lower bounds established give us a constructive method for finding Schwartz-functions representing a given smooth vector.
+The lower bounds established give us a constructive method for finding Schwartz-functions representing a given smooth vector and as a side product a proof of Theorem \ref{thm=main}(i) for spherical principal series (see Subsection \ref{cs}).